IndianCyberForce/Find_Me/README.md

 # Find Me
 Track any ip address with Find Me.
-IP-Tracker is developed for Linux and Termux. you can retrieve any ip address information using Find Me.
+Find Me is developed for Linux and Termux. you can retrieve any ip address information using Find Me.
 <h1 align="center"> Find Me </h1>

  # What is Find Me?